Mega Powers: The Millionaire's Club (2000)

-In 2000, Hogan and other legends formed the WCW faction known as The Millionaire's Club.
+In 2000, Hogan and other legends have formed the WCW faction known as The Millionaire's Club.
 During one memorable brawl at the end of a television taping between the club and their opponents, Savage suddenly ran out and lent the Club his aid, turning the tide and effectively becoming a member after tapping fists with Hogan once the fighting ended.
 Hogan and Savage had reverted to fan favorite status by this time.
-This ended quickly, however, as Hogan left WCW in July 2000 and Savage was not seen again before WCW folded in spring 2001.
+This ended quickly, however, as Hogan left from WCW in July 2000 (who returned to WWF (now WWE) in 2 years later), and Savage wasn't seen again before WCW closed down after the final episode of Monday Nitro on March 26, 2001.

-Parodies
+Parodies and deaths

 TNA: Hogan and Jay Lethal (2010)

 On the March 29, 2010 episode of Total Nonstop Action Wrestling (TNA)'s Impact! television show, Hogan met with "Black Machismo" Jay Lethal in his office.
 Lethal, whose character was inspired by Savage, made reference to the Mega Powers, placing himself in Savage's place as Hogan's partner.
-They even did the "Mega Powers handshake" at the end of the segment.
+They finished the segment by doing the Mega Powers handshake.